 Not into the fruit or dairy?
 This crust is good enough to just cut and eat plain as a bar cookie, but the roasted stone fruit topped with our homemade raw milk ice cream is da bomb.
 YUM.
 You can get the full printable recipe below.
 I also have this grain-free cookie option too.

-I am a lady who grumbles all the time about starting a fire because, like I said, we burn one all.the.time.
+I am a lady who tires of starting a fire because, like I said, we burn one all.the.time.
 And…guess who is the one who starts it in the bleary-eyed mornings?
 Me.
-I bought a box of matches from that won’t light for anything and frugal ol’ me won’t pitch them.
 Plus, it seems like we never have enough paper or cardboard to start one and my chemical-free self doesn’t use lighter fluid or starters.
-I wish I had a camera on my face when I used the ElectroLight to start my campfire.
+Likewise, I wish I had a camera on my face when I used the ElectroLight to start my campfire.
 It was lit in a flash…literally!
 No extra papers, no blowing, no stoking. wow.

-Just stick the tip into your pile of dry wood and hold until you see a glow.
-Only takes a couple of seconds.
+First, just stick the tip into your pile of dry wood and hold until you see a glow.
+Also, it only takes a couple of seconds.

 Once you see the glow, pull back and continue to press the button.
-In less than three minutes I had a full-blown fire!
+Meanwhile, in less than three minutes I had a full-blown fire!
 Yeah, baby! (it’s the little things, right??)

 I hope you’ve enjoyed not only my roasted stone fruit recipe, but also my new tool.
-Pin and share to spread the foodie love! ♥
+In addition, share to spread the foodie love! ♥

 Roasted Stone Fruit Dessert

 This easy-to-prepare summertime treat is not only sure to please, but is nourishing as well.
-Say goodbye to the s’more as the only campfire dessert we know.
+Finally, say goodbye to the s’more as the only campfire dessert we know.

 - 3 cups pecan meal